| Read Time: 8 minutes |

 Can I Sue Waddell & Reed?

 If you’ve lost money caused by Waddell & Reed and/or its employees’ misconduct then the answer is, YES, you can sue Waddell & Reed but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Waddell & Reed in FINRA arbitration proceedings, but WIN that arbitration.
-The easiest way to know if you have a viable case against Waddell & Reed is to call Attorney Pearce at our office at 800-732-2889.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Waddell & Reed in FINRA arbitration proceedings, but WIN that arbitration.

 What is Waddell & Reed?